adipink/WavezCellular/README.md

 5. Signing out from your user

-6. Reporting about diffrent events about chosen beach such as flag,jellyfish,wave ,etc.
+6. Reporting about diffrent events about chosen beach such as flag, jellyfish, wave, etc.

 7. Watching the latest report about the beach you want to go

 8. Reset your passward in case you forgot

-Appearance's features:
+## Appearance's features:

 1. New icon for the app